clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

         sudo docker info | grep Runtime

-You should see the following output:
+You should see the following output indicating the *cc-runtime* is the Default Runtime:

     .. code-block:: bash

         Runtimes: cc-runtime runc
         Default Runtime: cc-runtime

+Congratulations!
+At this point, you have successfully replaced the default container runtime with Kata.
+You can repeat the steps from :ref:`Pulling and Running an image from Docker* Hub` without changing anything special.

 Also see: